 During the interview you will be asked about your history of using abuse against your partner, your history of substance abuse, mental health concerns, and details about your relationship with your partner.

-Men who are able to accept responsibility for their abusive behaviour and who show a willingness to make changes may be accepted into the next available group.
+Men or women who are able to accept responsibility for their abusive behaviour and who show a willingness to make changes may be accepted into the next available group.

 Are groups offered in the day or evening?